Festival: History

-Festivals have long been significant in human culture and are found in virtually all cultures.
+Festivals have long been significant in human culture and history and are found in virtually all cultures.
 The importance of festivals, to the present, is found in private and public; secular and religious life.
 Ancient Greek and Roman societies relied heavily upon festivals, both communal and administrative.
 Saturnalia was likely influential to Christmas and Carnival.
 Celebration of social occasions, religion and nature were common.
 Specific festivals have century-long histories and festivals in general have developed over the last few centuries – some traditional festivals in Ghana, for example, predate European colonisation of the 15th century.
 Festivals prospered following the Second World War.
 Both established in 1947, Avignon Festival and the Edinburgh Festival Fringe have been notable in shaping the modern model of festivals.
 Art festivals became more prominent by the turn of the 21st century.
-In modern times, festivals are commodified as a global tourist prospect although they are commonly public or not-for-profit.
+In modern times, festivals are offered to public as a global tourist prospect although they are commonly public or not-for-profit.

 Traditions

 Many festivals have religious origins and entwine cultural and religious significance in traditional activities.
-The most important religious festivals such as Christmas, Rosh Hashanah, Diwali, Eid al-Fitr and Eid al-Adha serve to mark out the year.
+The most important religious festivals such as Christmas, Rosh Hashanah, Diwali, Holi, Eid-al-Fitr and Eid-al-Adha serve to mark out the year.
 Others, such as harvest festivals, celebrate seasonal change.
 Events of historical significance, such as important military victories or other nation-building events also provide the impetus for a festival.
 An early example is the festival established by Ancient Egyptian Pharaoh Ramesses III celebrating his victory over the Libyans.
 In many countries, royal holidays commemorate dynastic events just as agricultural holidays are about harvests.
 Festivals are often commemorated annually.

 There are numerous types of festivals in the world and most countries celebrate important events or traditions with traditional cultural events and activities.
 Most culminate in the consumption of specially prepared food (showing the connection to "feasting") and they bring people together.
 Festivals are also strongly associated with national holidays.
 Lists of national festivals are published to make participation easier.